 Clause 7 - Optional

-A. An entity that is not a Party to these Clauses may, with the agreement of the Parties, accede to these Clauses at any time, either as a data exporter or as a data importer, by completing the Appendix and signing Annex I.A.
+- ~(a) An entity that is not a Party to these Clauses may, with the agreement of the Parties, accede to these Clauses at any time, either as a data exporter or as a data importer, by completing the Appendix and signing Annex I.A.

-B. Once it has completed the Appendix and signed Annex I.A, the acceding entity shall become a Party to these Clauses and have the rights and obligations of a data exporter or data importer in accordance with its designation in Annex I.A.
+- ~(b) Once it has completed the Appendix and signed Annex I.A, the acceding entity shall become a Party to these Clauses and have the rights and obligations of a data exporter or data importer in accordance with its designation in Annex I.A.

-C. The acceding entity shall have no rights or obligations arising under these Clauses from the period prior to becoming a Party.
+- ~(c) The acceding entity shall have no rights or obligations arising under these Clauses from the period prior to becoming a Party.

 SECTION II – OBLIGATIONS OF THE PARTIES

 Data protection safeguards